Endpoint Compliance Reporting

 Unauthorized User Account Modifications (Active Directory)

-In many large environments it is impossible to review all user administration events to ensure that proper process is being followed.
-Your SIEM may have rules with thresholds for alerting on user administration events based on specific thresholds and lists, but correlating all activity with approved tickets in an external ticketing solution is not something SIEM was designed for.
+In many large environments, it’s impossible for security analysts to review all user administration events to ensure that proper processes are always being followed.
+Your SIEM may have rules with thresholds for alerting on user administration events based on specific thresholds and lists, but correlating all that activity with approved tickets in an external ticketing solution is beyond the scope of any SIEM platform.

 By combining logs with an external integration to your company’s ticketing solution for such requests, LogicHub can report on changes made to user accounts -- such as enabling a disabled user, resetting passwords, changing user groups or permissions, or even creating new users -- which do not have corresponding tickets with proper approvals.
 Additional comparisons can also be performed, such as checking the user groups for each user making changes or determining whether an affected user is a VIP.